MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 ## Overview

 Improvement actions help centralize your compliance activities.
 Each improvement action recommends an action to take, with detailed guidance intended to help you align with data protection regulations and standards.
 Improvement actions can be assigned to users in your organization to perform implementation and testing work.
 You can also store notes, documentation, notes, and record status updates within the action.
-Many improvement actions can be set up for automatic testing and monitoring.
+Many improvement actions come with automatic testing and monitoring.

 ## Automated testing and monitoring